2019-2020-ps6/2019-2020-ps6-rendu-team_js/CONTRIBUTE.md

 ## Coding rules

-* Don't comment a large block of code and leave it in the master or the development branch.
+* Don't comment a large block of code and leave it in the master branch.
 * Give functional names to methods.
 * If the method comportment is complex to understand add **doc**.
 * Test all methods before pushing.